Resources for Research

 Access to Insight

-Access to Insight is dedicated to providing accurate, reliable, and useful information concerning the practice and study of Theravada Buddhism, as it has been handed down to us through both the written word of the Pali canon and the living example of the Sangha.
+Access to Insight is dedicated to providing accurate, reliable, and useful information concerning the practice and study of Theravada Buddhism, including modern translations of more than 1,000 important suttas from the Pali canon.
+(Barre Center for Buddhist Studies)

 American Institute of Buddhist Studies at Columbia University